EliteLoser/RemoveOldFiles/README.md

 # RemoveOldFiles

-Use Svendsen Tech's Remove-OldFiles function to delete files based on date logic ranging from milliseconds to months, and an optional file name regex filter
+Use Svendsen Tech's Remove-OldFiles function to delete files based on date logic with time granularity ranging from milliseconds to months, and an optional file name regex filter.

-Examples:
+Removes files that are older than the specified number of milliseconds, seconds, minutes, hours, days, weeks or months - or a combination of any of these.
+They are cumulatively combined.

+Optional file name filtering with a regular expression, otherwise all files are targeted.

+The times specified from ms to months are all cumulated and added together to form a large decimal-typed millisecond number.
+Months are handled with .NET date math as calendar months converted to milliseconds.

+You can specify a -NameFilterRegex parameter to only target only file names that match this regular expression.
+The default is simply .*

+This regex always matches, so name filtering is in effect not enabled by default unless you override with this parameter.
+NB!
+It is not wildcards such as for the -like operator, but regular expressions, so make sure you test and know that the results are as expected.
+I plan to implement a -NameWildcard parameter, but might put it off for years, knowing myself.

+It supports -WhatIf in a non-proper implementation currently (but functionally not too different, it was just a bit easier and also caused by a now gone, dead end in code).

+# Examples

 ```
 PS C:\temp\testdir> Remove-OldFiles -Path . -Minute 17 -Recurse -NameRegexMatch '\.tmp$'